dhemery/cwd.dhemery.com/site/posts/2003-05-discouraging_generalizations.md

 ---
-category:  Resistance
+title: Discouraging Generalizations
 date: 2003/05/19 17:29:00
 tags:
 - communicating
 - relating
-title: Discouraging Generalizations
-comments: true
-published: true
-layout: post
+- resistance

 ---

 <p> I've noticed a pattern in the way people sometimes explain the resistance they are experiencing.
 Here are some examples: </p>